A00453339/DjangoProject/README.md

 Following are the urls for 2 GET requests supported by the application:-
 1) http://127.0.0.1:8000/app/hotel_list/ - This will display all the hotels present in Hotels table
 2) http://127.0.0.1:8000/app/booking/ - This will display all the bookings made so far.
+3) http://127.0.0.1:8000/app/bookings/<booking_id> - This will display the booking details for the booking id passed in GET request.

 Following are the urls for 2 POST requests supported by the application:-
 1) http://127.0.0.1:8000/app/hotel_list/ - Sample request